ErpNetDocs/winclient/introduction/workspace-customization/working-with-regions.md

 # Working with Regions

-The <b>Regions</b> are the places on the Dashboard containing Panels.
+The <b>Regions</b> are places on the Dashboard that contain Panels.
 You can change their size and position for each System Form separately. <br>
 To personalize the Regions, you need to have <b>Customize Current View</b> mode activated.

 ![Regions](pictures/regions.png)